Last year it was shingles, this year it's pneumonia. =\

 ►For fats and proteins, the initial breaking down happens further on into the digestive tract.

--Digestive system: all organs that contribute to digestion, even if no food passes through them (such as the liver, the gallbladder, and the pancreas).
+-Digestive tract: the pathway that food and liquids follow while passing through your body. -Digestive system: all organs that contribute to digestion, even if no food passes through them (such as the liver, the gallbladder, and the pancreas).

+She doesn't mention the liver or gallbladder.
 In this video, the gallbladder is green, and the pancreas is a long structure with "veins" -- like a long leaf.

 The liver makes bile, and bile is stored in the gallbladder until needed.
 The pancreas produces digestive enzymes and other things.